ziphra/RRBS_analysis_glyphosate/intro_linear_mixed_model.md

 In broad terms, fixed effects are variables that we expect will have an effect on the dependent/response variable: they’re what you call explanatory variables in a standard linear regression. *(glyphosate exposition?)*

 On the other hand, random effects are usually grouping factors for which we are trying to control.
 They are always categorical, as you can’t force R to treat a continuous variable as a random effect.
-A lot of the time we are not specifically interested in their impact on the response variable, but we know that they might be influencing the patterns we see. *(sex,nest,batch?)*
+A lot of the time we are not specifically interested in their impact on the response variable, but we know that they might be influencing the patterns we see. *(nest,batch?)*

 You generally want your random effect to have at least five levels.
 So, for instance, if we wanted to control for the effects of dragon’s sex on intelligence, we would fit sex (a two level factor: male or female) as a fixed, not random, effect.